scylladb/seastar-website/content/blog/seastar-summer-of-code.md

 If you’re eligible for the summer of code program, then you may start looking at our ideas list at [https://github.com/scylladb/seastar/wiki/Google-Summer-of-Code-2018#ideas](https://github.com/scylladb/seastar/wiki/Google-Summer-of-Code-2018#ideas)

-If you're interested in knowing more about Seastar, gather details about other potential ideas, or make a proposal based on the ideas in the link above, please send an e-mail to Seastar Developer’s Mailing List at [seastar-dev@googlegroups.com](seastar-dev@googlegroups.com).
+If you're interested in knowing more about Seastar, gather details about other potential ideas, or make a proposal based on the ideas in the link above, please send an e-mail to the Seastar Developer’s Mailing List at [seastar-dev@googlegroups.com](seastar-dev@googlegroups.com).
 We’ll be very happy to guide you through the process.

 Stay tuned!